As vaccine battle with UK deepens, EU blames AstraZeneca

-LONDON (Reuters) - Britain on Monday demanded that the European Union allow the delivery of COVID-19 vaccines it has ordered as tensions over a possible ban on EU-manufactured shots mounted, but Brussels said drugmaker AstraZeneca was to blame.
+LONDON (Reuters) - Britain on Monday demanded the European Union allow the delivery of COVID-19 vaccines it has ordered as tensions over a possible export ban on EU-manufactured shots mounted and Brussels pointed an accusing finger at drugmaker AstraZeneca.

 “The UK is not to blame.
 The EU is not to blame,” said an EU official.
 “It’s about everyone finding agreement with a company that has been over-selling its production capacity.
 AstraZeneca has to deliver doses to its EU customers.”

-British Prime Minister Boris Johnson is expected to speak to the EU’s most powerful leaders, German Chancellor Angela Merkel and French President Emmanuel Macron, in a bid to get the bloc to steer away from bans.
+British Prime Minister Boris Johnson spoke on Sunday to the EU’s most powerful leaders, German Chancellor Angela Merkel and French President Emmanuel Macron, to steer them away from bans.

-“There will continue to be some robust conversations with the European Union about the importance of no such blockings happening,” Helen Whately, a junior health minister, told LBC radio.
-“It’s really important that companies are able to fulfil their contractual obligations.”
+Johnson’s spokesman declined to comment on whether Britain, which exited the EU’s orbit on Dec.
+31, was considering retaliatory measures.

-Britain, which exited the EU’s orbit on Dec.
-31, has repeatedly cautioned the EU that breaking contract law could have grave consequences but has not yet specified what those consequences would be.
+“I am not going to get into hypotheticals but our position is clear is that we do not want to see countries placing export restrictions on vaccinations,” he said.

 AstraZeneca has told Brussels that the UK is using a clause in its supply contract that prevents exports of its vaccines until the British market is fully served, EU officials said.